unfoldingWord-dev/dcs-branch-merger/src/core/CommitAndCheck.md

 Supply values for `server`, `owner`, `repo`, `userBranch`, `tokenid` and `checkCountMax` or use the defaults.

+You must enter suffix to `userBranch` that doesn't exist to trigger.

 Set `inputsReady = true` when you are ready to check.

 ```js